jakeaylmer/EBM_JA/README.md

 Energy-Balance Model for exploring processes driving the latitude of the sea-ice edge.

 ## Overview
-This repository contains MATLAB source code for running simulations in the Energy-Balance Model (EBM) described by _Aylmer et al. (in review)_.
+This repository contains MATLAB source code for running simulations in the Energy-Balance Model (EBM) described by _Aylmer et al. (2020)_.

+Commit ID at the time of submission: a007fa1 (but note that no changes have been made to the code, except documentation, since this was used to generate the results presented in our paper).

 ## Requirements
 This code has been tested on Windows 7 using MATLAB R2018a and on Linux using MATLAB R2017b.
 There is no guarantee it will run as intended on other operating systems or with other versions of MATLAB.